-Indeed, the American Cancer Society recommends that it’s important to be treated by a surgeon who does many of these operations and to have the surgery at a hospital where many of them are done.
+Indeed, the American Cancer Society recommends being treated by a surgeon who does many of these operations, and to have the surgery at a hospital where many of these operations are done.
 In general, people having this type of surgery do better when it’s done at a hospital that does at least 15 to 20 Whipple procedures per year, they say.

 A Multidisciplinary Approach

 The medical and surgical treatment of pancreatic cancer remains challenging.
 On the surgical front, doctors are investigating changes to improve outcomes and complications patients may face after a Whipple procedure.

 Equally as important as technical expertise is the need for a multidisciplinary team approach to care.
 This team approach can more seamlessly provide adjuvant therapy, perioperative therapy, and nutrition expertise, for example, so that patients can thrive after surgery.
 “A Whipple can be a tough procedure for patients, but people can do very well when there are the right people providing ongoing care,” Lieberman says.

 Although adjuvant therapy, such as chemotherapy, is often used to “mop up” any remaining cancer cells after surgical treatment, there is also a greater use of preoperative therapies, depending on the patient, to improve surgical outcomes.